16fb/SC1015_MiniProject/README.md

 - The classification model we generated was better than random guessing but is still not a very good model.

 ## What did we learn from this project?
+- How to clean + prepare data for data science usage
-- Other packages such as json
+- Packages such as json
+- The importance of understanding the flow of data science.
+EDA -> Analysis -> ML models.
 - Collaborating using GitHub

 ## References